quervolvh/lendsqr/README.md

 # lendsqr
 Lendsqr frontend assessment

-Accessment requirement ensured building of codebase using React , Typescript and SCSS.
+Assessment requirement ensured building of codebase using React , Typescript and SCSS.

 Hence, Choice of React Framework used in this project is **Next.JS**.

 Next.Js was chosen due to its completeness as a Framework.
 It has its own Router, performs SSR , uses file structure routing e.t.c

-Link to project is : [lendsqr accessment](https://adeyemi-awwal-lendsqr-fe-test.vercel.app/)
+Link to project is : [lendsqr assessment](https://adeyemi-awwal-lendsqr-fe-test.vercel.app/)

 Routes: